Skip to main contentScroll Top

 Marina Bay at night

-We originally thought we'd stop for a drink and enjoy the atmosphere at Clarke.
-Quay, but not staying very long in Singapore either, I wanted to move around and see as much as possible.
-For once, since I had my tripod, it was also an opportunity to practice night photography a little, and for that, what could be better than the view of Marina Bay and its iconic hotel, shaped like an ocean liner.
+Originally, we planned to settle down for a drink and soak up the atmosphere of Clarke Quay, but since I wasn't staying in Singapore for very long, I wanted to get out and about and see as much as possible.
+For once, I had my tripod, so it was also a chance to practice some night photography, and what better subject than the view of Marina Bay and its iconic, ship-shaped hotel?

 DSC_0184.JPG